 UTEP’s Computer Science Program provides a strong base in problem solving skills, programming skills, knowledge of computer architecture, computer science theory, and practical experience in applying the computer to the solution of problems.
 Numerous upper-division technical electives help students specialize.
 Our faculty are committed to excellence in teaching by providing innovative, student-focused education.

-- Our graduates will have productive careers in industry, academia, and government in which they use theoretical and technical computer science knowledge to design and implement computing systems of different levels of complexity (Quality of Program).
+- Our graduates will be innovative and productive problem solvers in industry, academia, and government who have the ability to apply theoretical and technical computer science knowledge to provide solutions to real-world problems of varying complexity (Quality of our Graduates).

-- Our graduates will contribute to the economic health of the southwest, in particular the Paso del Norte region, through technical expertise and complementary skills such as communication, leadership, and entrepreneurial thinking (Economic Impact).
+- Our graduates will contribute to the economic health of the nation, in particular the Paso del Norte region, through technical expertise and complementary skills such as ability to work in interdisciplinary teams, lead, innovate, and apply entrepreneurial thinking with a global perspective (Local and Global Impact).

-- The broad education necessary to understand the impact of computer science solutions on individuals, organizations, and society.
+- Understand the impact of computer science solutions on individuals, organizations, and society.

 - Recognize the need for and an ability to engage in continuing professional development.

 - Use current techniques, skills, and tools necessary for computing practice.

 - Apply computer science theory and software development fundamentals to produce computing-based solutions.

 - Apply design and development principles in the construction of software systems of varying complexity.